- Cancer, neuroscience and immunology are fascinating topics.

 - Get a jump on your future college peers.

-Mature high school students ages 14-18 who have previously taken high school biology.
+Mature middle/high school students ages 11-18 (depending on the workshop).
+High school biology recommended but not required.
 Exceptions can be made for students who are constrained by certain circumstances, or for students with exceptional backgrounds.
 There are a limited number of teaching assistant positions available to students aged 18+.

 Yes, of course.
 The tuition is the same, just make sure that your travel and visa arrangements are taken care of well before the start of the class.